 What Is Obamacare?
 The ACA and What You Need to Know

 Obamacare is the Patient Protection and Affordable Care Act of 2010.
 Most people think it only affects health insurance, but it has already changed the way America delivers health care itself.
-Find out how in Obamacare Facts: 9 ACA Facts That You Don't Know.
+There are at least nine ways Obamacare affects you that you probably don't know about.

 The most important part of this Act requires you to have health insurance for at least nine months out of every twelve or be subject to a tax.

 The tax is 2.5 percent of your income unless certain conditions apply.
-This mandate and the tax would have been eliminated if President Trump had replaced Obamacare.
+In December 2017, Congress repealed the tax effective 2019 in the Tax Cuts and Jobs Act.
 Find out if you are exempt from Obamacare.

 How It Affects You